vcollak/AutoBot/README.md

 ## About
 AutoBot is a simple project using a vehicle kit that leverages Raspberry PI to control the motors and a mobile friendly webpage as a controller.
 This repository contains both instructions on how to build the vehicle, as well as all the code necessary to run it.
 This project is a good way to get familiar with Raspberry PI and Python.

+## Background
+AutoBot is really a learning project.
+My 13-year-old son and I decided to take the Tamiya kit that I bought and make it remote controlled using the Raspberry PI.
+AutoBot became the result of that learning experience.
+We started knowing next to nothing about the PI and Python and ended-up with a working robot.
+Below shows how we assembled the hardware as well as how to configure and use the software.

 Here is what the final robot looks like on a video: